zzhang82/web422/notes/teams-api-setup.md

 ## USING THE API

-The TeamsAPI project is a simple REST Api consisting of 4 collections:
+The TeamsAPI project is a simple Web Api consisting of 4 collections:

 * Employees
 * Positions